agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     The fired rule rows are highlighted using the specified color.
 The highlight color and transparency level can be configured by clicking the ![](webstudio_guide_images/67ea00aa5bc0bf63e1064d62a9b31875.png) buttons above the rule table.
 Note that the gray button is selected by default.

 In addition, the right pane displays the actual parameters used in the particular rule call and the returned result.

-The example above demonstrates the results of tracing Decision table.
+The example above demonstrates the results of tracing a decision table.
 For other rule tables, the picture slightly differs but the meaning is essentially the same.

-For a decision table, the tracing results are shown as follows:
+For a decision table, the tracing results are displayed as follows:

 -   The rules that were traced are not highlighted and appear as white rows.
 -   Successfully completed or returned rules are boxed with green lines.